 Better listening to consumers and learning from them with Internet monitoring

 What do companies learn from what they listen to?
-We can listen very well to what consumers are saying about our products or competitors or market trends and stop there.
+We can listen very well to what consumers are saying about our products or competitors or Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... trends and stop there.
 The real question is what to do with it.

 This is really the crux of the matter.
 Looking through the lens of this perspective, today’s companies still have a long way to go.
 Their communications are still based on what they imagine about a consumer’s wishes and not necessarily his/her actual expectations.